Is it worth building a hybrid/cross-platform app in 2019?

-It is no doubt – in matters of hardware and/or OS-related feature access (like 3D-touch or instant NFC Sharing) a native build has no competition.
-It’s the Swiss Knife of Android or iOS SDK and there are no limits in matters of features you’d like to populate your app with.
-In addition, native apps are easier to change, manage and enrich (as long as you’re willing to involve additional resources as per each platform).
+It is no doubt – in matters of hardware and/or OS-related feature access […] like 3D-touch or instant NFC Sharing […] a native build has no competition.
+It’s the Swiss Knife of Android or iOS SDK and there are no limits feature limits.
+If the ecosystem has it – you can have it too.
+Then again… Native apps are easier to change, manage and enrich […] as long as you’re willing to involve additional resources as per each platform […].

 How important are Native UX premises to your public?

-On the other hand, if your purpose is to serve convergence to an already trained audience, familiar with your product’s layout – building a hybrid interface might be an even better idea (especially if your product performs well without those OS or hardware-related gimmicks).
-This is why we have React Native today: Facebook focused on their desktop User Experience and built one interface for iOS as well as for devices.
-This way – a Facebook user would find the mobile version as familiar as the desktop version they’ve spend thousands of hours on.
+On the other hand, if your purpose is to serve convergence to an already trained audience, familiar with your product’s layout […] building a hybrid interface might be an even better idea […] especially if your product performs well without those OS or hardware-related gimmicks.
+This is why we have React Native today.
+Facebook focused on their desktop User Experience and built one interface for iOS as well as for devices.
+A Facebook user would find the mobile version as familiar as the desktop version they’ve spend thousands of hours on.
 In this case, their user’s day-to-day experience with the desktop app took precedence over native experience approaches or each platform.
 They’ve even found a way to diminish hybrid shortcomings, but about that, we’ll elaborate in another post.

 How tight is your budget?

-If you are building an MVP that relies on heavy device access, you’re most likely to rebuild native versions when releasing a second version.
+If you are building an MVP that relies on heavy device access, you’re most likely to rebuild native versions.
 Given the circumstances, expected to spend thrice as much as those savings, especially if rebuilding the API is required.
-Same goes with full-fledged apps – the only difference here is that you might need tenfold of what you’ve saved at the first app release.
+Same goes with full-fledged apps.
+The only difference here is that you might need tenfold of what you’ve saved at the first app release.

 Maintenance-wise, a hybrid app can reduce your costs by almost 60%, considering the app’s warper dependencies and the system architecture you’ve gone with.